 Christmas X words are holiday vocabulary terms that begin with the letter X. These words help preschoolers learn the alphabet while celebrating Christmas.
 The most common Christmas word starting with X is “Xmas,” which is a traditional abbreviation for Christmas.

-Top 10 Christmas X Words for Preschoolers
+Top 10 Christmas Words That Start with X for Preschoolers

 Easy Words (Ages 3-4)